ohmung/DSIprojects/project_3/README.md

     * Split Dataset into Train, Validation and Test
     * Classification Models
         * Naive Bayes
+            * Count Vectorizer
+            * TFIDF Vectorizer
         * Logistic Regression
+            * Count Vectorizer
+            * TFIDF Vectorizer
     * Summary of Scores
 4. Model Evaluation on Test Data
 5. Conclusion and Recommendations

+## Conclusion and Recommendations

 ### Key Findings
 Our final classifier model, Multinomial Naive Bayes with TFIDF Vectorizer,  was able to predict 97.4% of the posts in the test data accurately.
 It has a precision of 97.8% and sensitivity of 96.7%.

-Misclassifications happened when words used were more generic in nature, such as the word 'bank' which in r/povertyfinance may refer to bank recommendations and in r/investing may refer to performance of banking sector.
+Misclassifications happened when words used were more generic in nature, such as the word 'bank' which in r/povertyfinance may refer to bank recommendations and in r/investing may refer to performance of banking sector or 'index' in r/povertyfinance was a different context when in r/investing.
+Another example is ‘nugget’ referring to a gold nugget investing term, 'wendy' as a company in terms of share for r/investing.

 * Individuals can identify subreddits to explore based on the below:
     * Topics in r/povertyfinance center around **saving up and restricting spending for the financially challenged**.
 This includes money-saving tips / frugality (e.g. eggs as part of meals, groceries), basic needs (e.g. dental services), insurance advice, paying debts, and living paycheck to paycheck.